Finding branch-decompositions of matroids, hypergraphs, and more: The algorithm

 Let $\V=\{V_1,V_2,\ldots,V_{\abs{\V}}\}$ be a subspace arrangement and let $(T^b,\L^b)$ be its rooted branch-decomposition of width at most $\theta$, which are inputs of Algorithm~\ref{alg:fullset}.
 If $r$ is the root of $T^b$ and $\FF_r$ is nonempty after running Algorithm~\ref{alg:fullset}, then let $\Gamma_r\in\FF_r$.
-Afterward, we can find, in time $O(\abs{V(T^b)})$, the evidences corresponding to $\Gamma_r$ at each node of the composition tree $T^c$ by backtracking from the root $r$ to the leaves.
-The evidences corresponding to $\Gamma_r$ are $B$-namus, and they are stored at all nodes of $T^c$ so that $\Gamma_r$ can be constructed by joining, shrinking, trimming, comparing using them.
+Afterward, we can find, in time $O(\abs{V(T^b)})$, the evidence corresponding to $\Gamma_r$ at each node of the composition tree $T^c$ by backtracking from the root $r$ to the leaves.
+The evidence corresponding to $\Gamma_r$ is $B$-namus, and they are stored at all nodes of $T^c$ so that $\Gamma_r$ can be constructed by joining, shrinking, trimming, and comparing using them.
 These will be used for Algorithm~\ref{alg:print}.

-{ \bf Post-order traversal.} We will use the \emph{post-order traversal} to express a branch-decomposition of a subspace arrangement.
-For a branch-decomposition $(T,\L)$ of a subspace arrangement, if the post-order traversal visits a leaf of $T$, then we print (the index of) the corresponding subspace, and if it visits an internal node of $T$, then we print $*$.
+{\bf Postorder traversal.} We will use the \emph{postorder traversal} to express a branch-decomposition of a subspace arrangement.
+For a branch-decomposition $(T,\L)$ of a subspace arrangement, if the postorder traversal visits a leaf of~$T$, then we print (the index of) the corresponding subspace, and if it visits an internal node of~$T$, then we print $*$.
 For example, if $T$ is a rooted binary tree in Figure~\ref{fig:postorder} and $\L(\ell_i)=V_i$ for all $i=1,2,3$, then $1$, $2$, $3$, $*$, $*$ represents $(T,\L)$.